How to Mattress Shop | Tips to Buy Mattresses in Seattle

 Mattress Shopping can be a very confusing process.
 However, with a few tips, some helpful information, and a little planning, the whole endeavor can become much easier and even a little fun.
 You can probably image that almost all the beds that you will test out in the stores will tend to feel better than what you are

 sleeping on now.
 After attending our class, you will know the questions to ask and the characteristics to look for to help make sure that the "good mattress" feeling lasts long after your purchase.
-At Bedrooms & More we think that shopping for a mattress should be a relaxing, stress free, and enjoyable experience.
+At Bedrooms & More we think that buying a mattress should be a relaxing, stress free, and enjoyable experience.

-JOIN OUR FREE CLASS!
+VISIT OUR FREE "HOW TO MATTRESS SHOP" CLASS!